PlatformAwareProgramming/MultiscaleDistributed.jl/README.md

 This package ships as part of the Julia stdlib.

 > [!NOTE]
 > This repository is a fork of the original [`Distributed`](https://github.com/JuliaLang/Distributed.jl) package for developing ideas behind the support of _multiscale parallelism_ in Julia.
-In gross terms, such an extension allows worker processes to execute the `addprocs` operation, so that a worker process may also play the role of a master process with respect to a set of worker processes it creates by invoking `addprocs`.
-For that, all `Distributed` operations listed below are extended with a keyword parameter `role`, with three possible values: `:default` (default argument), `:master`, and `:worker`.
-So, a worker that created processes by means of `addprocs` may execute operations as:
-> * a ***worker process*** by using `role = :worker`, for interacting with the master processes that created it, as well as other workers; or
-> * a ***master process*** by using `role = :master`, for interacting with the workers it created.
 >
 > It is important to note that the modifications to the API do not affect usual `Distributed` programs.
 >